 We understand the dangers of the drug trade and other criminal enterprises.
 We need a balance of safety, security, due process, and fairness.
 The current system does not hold such a balance.

 We support the First Step Act.
 We won’t pretend that it will end over-incarceration or solve all the problems in the criminal justice system.
 But we do recognize that this act represents an incremental reform that will increase public safety by easing prisoners’ transition back to society after serving their time.
 This is will impact all of the families in our community, improving lives.

 If you take a closer look at what happens when someone is imprisoned, you will realize that the government does a poor job of preparing prisoners for the re-entry process after their sentence ends.

 - Inmates are separated from their families, and current Bureau of Prisons (BOP) rules do not allow for continued family contact.

-- Low-level offenders may be mixed in a prison population with more serious criminals.
+- Low-level offenders may be mixed into a prison population with more serious criminals.

 - There is too much focus on punishment, and not nearly enough on redemption.

-It is common sense that the criminal Justice system has the responsibility of ensuring that those punished will come back to the society with the aim of restoring order and liberty.
+It is common sense that the criminal justice system has the responsibility of ensuring that those punished will come back to society with the aim of restoring order and liberty.

 The Republican National Hispanic Assembly supports the First Step Act.
 We encourage all Republican Senators to cosponsor the legislation to encourage Senate Majority Leader Mitch McConnell to bring the bill to the Senate floor.
 We are confident that he will garner enough support to bring it to the floor for a vote before the end of the year.